East Somerset Agricultural Society

 Hartland Academy Alumni Association

-Founded in 1923 through the efforts led by Mr. Ralph Kierstead of the Academy Faculty, Academy Principal Mr. Biggers and Academy Alumnus; Ella Getchell, Julia Converse, Roger Williams, Elmer Baird, Mary Connelly, Merrill Moore, Elizabeth Linn, Iva Furber, Elmer Burton and Ardis Lancey.
+Founded in 1923 through the efforts led by Mr. Ralph Kierstead of the Academy Faculty, Academy Principal Mr. Biggers and Academy Alumnus; Ella Getchell, Julia (Libby) Converse, Roger Williams, Elmer Baird, Mary (Annis) Connelly, Merrill Moore, Elizabeth Linn, Iva Furber, Elmer Burton and Ardis Lancey.

 For many years, the Annual Alumni Banquet & Ball highlighted Graduation Week Festivities.
 In the 1950s, the Alumni Reunions garnered upwards of 500 people in attendance.